A lot of people are confused between Direct Stock Market Investment vs Index Funds and Mutual Funds.

 Disadvantages of Mutual Funds:

 - The harsh reality – most mutual funds do not beat the index.
 And their charges are high.
-If a fund manager cannot beat the index, even though he has an entire research team, then it makes no sense to invest in his / her fund.
+If a fund manager cannot beat the index, even though he has the backing of an entire research team, then it makes no sense to invest in his / her fund.

 - From a investor point of view, there are too many choices.
 How to pick the best mutual fund?
 Most do not put the effort, but in reality, there is a need to learn more about the fund manager, his style of investing, his past performance and how long he has been in the market.
 Has he been through market cycles – like the 2008 crash?